Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 ## Project requirements

-Your job is to make a class that wraps the Date object.
+Your job is to make a class that _wraps the Date object_.
 Your class should have a Date it keeps internally.
 It should be able to instantiate itself with the same parameters that are used with the Date Object.

 **Challenge 1**